-(b) external members of the University Council or its Committees who have provided a sustained service to the University on the University Council or Council Committee for a minimum of three years.
+(b) external members of the University Council or its Committees who have provided a sustained service to the University on the University Council or a Council Committee for a minimum of three years.

-External members of the University Council or Council Committee who meet the criteria listed in (b) would automatically qualify for the award upon completion of the Councillor’s or Committee member’s service.
+External members of the University Council or a Council Committee who meet the criteria listed in (b) would automatically qualify for the award upon completion of the Councillor’s or Committee member’s service.